Hakim Sar-Temsoury

-Hakim Sar-Temsoury (born 6 March 1981 in Brive-la-Gaillarde) is a French football player.
+Hakim Sar-Temsoury (born 6 March 1981) is a French football player.

 Formerly a youth player of Nantes, in 2000 he signed for Hibernian, claiming that the presence of Franck Sauzee was a major factor in his decision to join the club.
 Alex McLeish, the manager, gave him one appearance in the SPL, a 2–0 win against Motherwell in September 2000.
 Sar-Temsoury also appeared as a substitute in two Scottish League Cup ties that season.
 He left the club at the end of the season and joined ESA Brive in the CFA 2.